 The best VPNs will also offer malware and virus protection and a host of servers around the world to connect to.
+However, check out our best antivirus page if you want to learn more about these services.
 With so much geo-restricted content out there, it's got great entertainment value as well as being more secure.

 So make sure you download a VPN – as well as DuckDuckGo – for an all-round better browsing experience!